-281 INTERMEDIATE C++ PROGRAMMING AND FUNDAMENTAL DATA STRUCTURES 4 UNITS
+281 INTERMEDIATE C++ PROGRAMMING AND FUNDAMENTAL DATA STRUCTURES 4 UNITS or equivalent.
+Corequisite: None

-Prerequisite: CS 181 or equivalent with a grade of "C" or better or "Pass"
+STRUCTURES 4 UNITSPrerequisite: "C" grade or higher or "Pass" in CS 181

 Continuation of CS 181.
 Provides the programmer with professional training in memory management, documentation, structured programming, and programming to professional standards using C++.
 Explores some of the more advanced concepts of preprocessing, low-level data objects, recursion, and dynamic data structures including linked lists, stacks, queues and trees.
 Laboratory instruction includes program development and execution.
-CSU, UC